agsachin/meetup/README.markdown

 • Comparison of Spark Streaming with other streaming technologies

-• Benchmark of Spark Streaming (with code walkthrough)
+• How to Benchmark Spark Streaming (with code walkthrough)

 We will supplement theory concepts with sufficient examples